 I’ll never forget a talk I heard from aging expert Ken Dychtwald.
 He pointed out that there was a time when no matter how well you took care of yourself, if some dread disease swept through your village, you were probably going to get it and it might kill you.
 Today, he said starkly, the primary cause of death is suicide.

-What he meant is that vaccines and other modern medicines keep us from dying from many diseases that used to be common killers.
-Today, many of the most common causes of death—from heart disease to diabetes to some forms of cancer—are self-inflicted via lack of exercise, poor nutrition, or other lifestyle choices.
+What he meant is that vaccines and other modern medicines keep us from getting many diseases that used to be common killers.
+While the COVID-19 pandemic is reminding us that we’re not completely safe, today many of the most common causes of death—from heart disease to diabetes to some forms of cancer—are self-inflicted via lack of exercise, poor nutrition, or other lifestyle choices.

 Meds for life

-Immediately I stopped treating ice cream as one of the essential food groups, made a few other adjustments in how I eat, and started regularly doing something I had tried before but never enjoyed: running.
+Immediately I stopped treating ice cream as one of the essential food groups, made a few other adjustments in how I ate, and started regularly doing something I had tried before but never enjoyed: running.
 I used to say the only time you’d see me running was if some big guy was chasing me.
-But it seemed like the people I knew who were in the best shape were runners.
-So, ever since that wake-up call in my doctor’s office, I’ve been running.
+But it seemed like the people I knew who were in the best shape were runners, so I started.

 When I went back for another checkup six months later, my doctor was surprised.
 He said my numbers looked so much better that he no longer saw a need for meds.

 You don’t need to become a triathlete to be healthy.
 Just getting the following basics right will put you on a path toward greater health and lower healthcare costs.

 Get some exercise.
 You don’t need to run, but you do need to move.
 Even walking a couple of miles three times a week will make a huge difference.